 Acknowledgments.
-We thank two anonymous reviewers for their thoughtful comments that improved this article.
-We thank the five PhD students from the University of Reading for pretesting the survey, the UK Met Office for comments on the survey, the organizers of the Volcanic Ash Workshop, and the workshop delegates for participating.
+We thank two anonymous reviewers for their thoughtful comments, which improved this article.
+We thank the five doctoral students from the University of Reading for pretesting the survey, the Met Office for comments on the survey, the organizers of the Volcanic Ash Workshop, and the workshop delegates for their participation.
 This research is funded by the National Environmental Research Council (NERC) under the Probability, Uncertainty and Risk in the Environment (PURE) Programme (NE/J017221/1).
-Data created during the research reported in this article are openly available from the University of Reading Research Data Archive at http://dx.doi.org/10.17864/1947.62.
+Data created during the research reported in this article are openly available from the University of Reading Research Data Archive (doi:10.17864/1947.62).